-2.3.2 Long-term causal model
+2.4.2 Long-term causal model

 The long-term BMM forecast is developed using a causal model for the various components understood to have a material impact on electricity consumption.
 The following equation describes the model used.
-The subscript t represents years for the NEM and the WEM.
+The subscripts i and t represent regions and years, respectively16.